Arracacha (Aracacia xanthorrhiza)

 Arracacha is reasonably shade tolerant; it probably evolved as an understory plant.
 That said, you need every scrap of sunlight you can get to produce a good yield in North America, so grow it in full sun if you plan to eat the roots.

 Arracacha can be grown in the Pacific Northwest with some work, such as starting plants indoors and protecting them from frost toward the end of the growing season.
-It should perform well in coastal California, Florida, and probably parts of the Gulf coast, where it doesn’t get too hot.
+It should perform reasonably well in coastal California, parts of Florida, and probably the Gulf coast, where it doesn’t get too hot.
 A previous attempt at commercial cultivation in Florida was unsuccessful, but smaller scale growing with closer attention paid to microclimate might be possible.
 Any climate that is frost free without scorching summer temperatures is probably worth a try.

 Photoperiodism of arracacha is not well studied and some sources suggest that it may form storage roots most quickly under short day conditions.
 The varieties available in the United States appear to be day neutral as far as I can tell, although I don’t have a lot of leeway in timing its growing period, so I might not be able to detect photoperiod differences.